Privacy Policy

 Disclosure

+QTC will disclose personal information for the purpose it was collected as set out in this document.
 From time to time, QTC may need to disclose some personal information to other organisations or individuals outside QTC.
 Examples of external disclosures include:

 - information about Queensland Bonds to the Commonwealth Department of Home Affairs about investments that are designated for the purposes of visa applications and other regulatory bodies and government agencies including, for example, the Australian Taxation Office and AUSTRAC (the regulator for anti-money laundering and counter-terrorism financing), or a law enforcement agency